FitHouse aims to make fancy fitness classes more affordable

 FitHouse, on the other hand, is charging $99 per month for unlimited classes.
 Contrast that not just with a traditional studio, but also with ClassPass, where pricing in NYC ranges from $45 (for two to four classes) to $135 (for eight to 12 classes) per month.

-In many ways, FitHouse offers a more traditional model than ClassPass — instead of giving subscribers access to a classes run by other studios and instructors, it’s is building a studio of its own.
-Benoit said this gives the company more control over the experience, and bigger piece of the revenue, which he said “we redistribute to both the user and the instructors.”
+In many ways, FitHouse offers a more traditional model than ClassPass — instead of giving subscribers access to a classes run by other studios and instructors, it’s building a studio of its own.
+Benoit said this gives the company more control over the experience, and a bigger piece of the revenue, which he said “we redistribute to both the user and the instructors.”

 Beyond the pricing, Benoit said FitHouse also stands out because of its approach to real estate.
 It’s looking to take over empty spaces that require a minimum amount of investment to make them ready for classes.
 And it’s signing six-month leases with the possibility of a longer-term extension, so that it can quickly spin up new locations in new neighborhoods, with a minimum of risk.